 This was agreed by the meeting.

-It was agreed that each class will be allocated a staff by drawing names out of a hat.
+It was agreed that each class will be allocated a stall by drawing names out of a hat.
 The class that then makes the most money will have this figure match funded by FUBS.

+Action: Katie Watts and Helen Appleyard will communicate with school.

 Ice cream vendors: